tajpatel58/NLP-Specialisation/Course 4: NLP with Attention Models/bert.md

 - The BERT model is trained using a "Masked Language Model" (MLM), which is where we try to predict words given the surrounding words (similar to CBOW).
 This model will mask a fixed percentage of words (eg: 15%), then try to predict the masked words. (can think of masking as covering).
 - BERT is already trained on NSP (Next Sentence Prediction), given 2 sentence to determine whether one follows the other.
 This way BERT learns the relationship between sentences and predicts the next sentence given the first one.
 - BERT is used in Google Search.
+- PreTraining refers to the steps before the model is optimized for our specific task.
+In particular it's where we train general features before fine tuning to our problem.
 - Formally, for training:
     - We train the NSP and Masked LLM simultaneously.
     - We feed into BERT a sentence that is concatenated with the 2 sentences (whether it's question, answer OR 2 sentences next to each other).
 Therefore we can think number of inputs as: 1(start of sentence token) + len(sentence 1) + 1 (seperator) + len(sentence 2)